alexeypegov/idea-macbook-keymap/README.md

+# Warning

+It looks like the second keystroke popup code was removed from the idea codebase at some point, so this functionality is not available anymore.
+Just in case, JetBrains have created added their own ["mnemonic" keymap](https://plugins.jetbrains.com/plugin/19094-mnemonic-keymap).

 # IntelliJ IDEA Second Keystroke Mnemonic Keymap

 Some time ago I've made some changes in IDEA codebase to improve the usability of second keystrokes (i.e. pressing `Command+R` then `R` again).
 So I started to figure out a new keymap for the default Apple MacBook layout (with special feature keys instead of function `Fn` keys, etc).